Full PS5 games list - what you can play and what to pre-order now

 Here is everything announced for the PS5 so far.

-The dawn of a new gaming era is almost upon us and yesterday saw the PS5 Spotlight event take place where we found out all we need to know about the price and release of the highly-anticipated PS5.
+The dawn of a new gaming era is almost upon us and the PS5 Spotlight event recently place where we found out all we need to know about the price and release of the highly-anticipated PS5.

-While we all digest everything we learned from that, here are all the games that we know of, so far, that are due to be released for it.
+While we eagerly await the release date of November 19th, here are all the games that we know of, so far, that are due to be released for it.

 And if you’re interested in the other consoles too, head on over to or video game release dates page for all the latest game release information.
 But for now, here is what you will be able to play on the PlayStation 5 in the coming months.